tailcallhq/tailcallhq.github.io/docs/what-is-grpc.md

 #### Performance Optimization Techniques

-There are several ways to optimize the performance of gRPC API to reduce response times and running cost. gRPX channels are expensive to make, and reusing them instead of remaking has a significant impact.
+gRPC API performance can be boosted in many ways.
+The channels are expensive to make, and reusing them instead of remaking has a significant impact.

 **_Example:_**